Last updated: July 2022

-(b) The Supplier’s total liability in contract, tort (including without limitation negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with the performance or contemplated performance of the Contract shall be limited to £10,000 or the price payable for the Equipment stated in the Supplier’s acknowledgment of order , whichever is the lesser.
+(b) The Supplier’s total liability in contract, tort (including without limitation negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, shall be limited to £10,000 or the Contract Price stated in the relevant Sales Order Acknowledgement, whichever is the lesser.

-15.2 The Customer acknowledges that all Intellectual Property Rights used by or subsisting in the Equipment are and shall remain the sole property of the Supplier or (as the case may be) third party rights, owner.
+17.2 The Customer acknowledges that, subject to the grant of licences under the Contract, all Intellectual Property Rights used by or subsisting in the Equipment, the Supplier Software, and the Services are and shall remain the sole property of the Supplier or (as the case may be) third party rights owner.

-15.4 The Supplier’s Intellectual Property Rights in and relating to the Equipment shall remain the exclusive property of the Supplier, and the Customer shall not at any time make any unauthorised use of such Intellectual Property Rights, nor authorise or permit any of its agents or contractors or any other person to do so.
+17.4 The Supplier’s Intellectual Property Rights in and relating to the Equipment and the Supplier Software and the Services shall remain the exclusive property of the Supplier, and the Customer shall not at any time make any unauthorised use of such Intellectual Property Rights, nor authorise or permit any of its agents or contractors or any other person to do so.

-(a) nothing contained in these conditions shall be construed as an assignment of any Intellectual Property Rights in the Software; and
+(a) Nothing contained in these Conditions shall be construed as an assignment of any Intellectual Property Rights in the Supplier Software or the Services; and

-16.3 This condition 16 shall survive termination of the Contract, however arising.
+18.3 This clause 18 shall survive termination of the Contract, however arising.

-17.1 Without prejudice to any other right or remedy available to the Supplier, the Supplier may terminate the Contract or suspend any further deliveries under the Contract without liability to the Customer and, if the Equipment has been delivered but not paid for, the price shall become immediately due and payable notwithstanding any previous Contract or arrangement to the contrary if:
+20.1 Without prejudice to any other right or remedy available to the Supplier, the Supplier may terminate the Contract or suspend any further deliveries without liability to the Customer and, if any Equipment, Supplier Software, or Services have been delivered but not paid for, the price shall become immediately due and payable notwithstanding any previous Contract or arrangement to the contrary if:

-(a) the ability of the Customer to accept delivery of the Equipment is delayed, hindered or prevented by circumstances beyond the Customer’s reasonable control;
+(a) the ability of the Customer to accept delivery of the Equipment, Supplier Software or Services is delayed, hindered or prevented by circumstances beyond the Customer’s reasonable control;

 (b) the Customer suspends, or threatens to suspend, payment of its debts or is unable to pay its debts as they fall due or admits inability to pay its debts or is deemed unable to pay its debts within the meaning of section 123 of the Insolvency Act 1986;